cianprendergast/CT-10-assessment/Social_Ethical_and_Legal_Issues.md

 Legal Considerations:

 Copyright and Intellectual Property;
 I will create original assets and I will try to use the characters from the book, however, if I am unable to use them due to copyright, then the characters will also be changed to be original.
+However the general theme of the game will be the same as the book.

+Terms of Use
+There may be some copyght of characters if I were to release the game, however apart from that, there really isn't much other copyright consideration.